China’s expected edtech clampdown may chill a key startup sector – TechCrunch

-News that China’s government may force domestic tutoring-focused companies to go non-profit is taking a huge bite out of the value of several technology companies.
+News that China’s government may force domestic tutoring-focused companies to go nonprofit is taking a huge bite out of the value of several technology companies.
 Bloomberg notes that the value of companies like New Oriental Education & Technology Group and TAL Education are tumbling in light of the news, which would constitute merely the latest salvo against tech companies in the autocratic country.

-New Oriental’s Hong Kong-listed shares fell 44.22% in after-hours trading after the non-profit news broke, while NYSE-shares of TAL are off an even sharper 51.75% in pre-market trading.
+New Oriental’s Hong Kong-listed shares fell 44.22% in after-hours trading after the nonprofit news broke, while NYSE-shares of TAL are off an even sharper 51.75% in pre-market trading.
 With Yahoo Finance listing a roughly $13.8 billion market cap for TAL ahead of its impending declines at the market open, billions of equity value are about to get deleted.
 The list goes on: China Online Education Group is off 39.97% in after-hours trading, for example.

 The Exchange explores startups, markets and money.